Konitz affair

 The Konitz affair was an accusation of Jewish ritual murder in the unsolved murder and dismemberment of student Ernst Winter in Konitz, then part of the Prussian Province of West Prussia in the German Empire (now part of northern Poland), in 1900.
-Although jealousy was later determined to be the probable motive, anti-Semite leaders were quick to turn suspicion against the Jewish inhabitants, and encouraged and bribed locals to testify against the Jews.
+Although jealousy was later determined to be the probable motive, antisemite leaders were quick to turn suspicion against the Jewish inhabitants, and encouraged and bribed locals to testify against the Jews.

-Violence against Jews increased, leading to riots in Konitz and several nearby towns, and marked the worst period of anti-Semitic violence in Wilhelmine Germany.
+Violence against Jews increased, leading to riots in Konitz and several nearby towns, and marked the worst period of antisemitic violence in Wilhelmine Germany.
 The number of Jews residing in Konitz fell by 28% between 1900 and 1903.
 A number of Jews were prosecuted regarding the riots and other incidents, and received harsher sentences than their attackers.
 Accused of shielding the Jews, the government and detectives felt compelled to investigate the most improbable statements implicating Jews.
 Despite exonerating physical evidence, two Jews were brought to trial for the murder and acquitted.

 On June 4, 1902, an appeal to the superior court held that all accusations against the Jews were baseless.
-Wilhelm Bruhn and Bötticher, the publisher and editor of anti-Semitic newspaper Staatsbürgerzeitung, were convicted of libel against the government.
+Wilhelm Bruhn and Bötticher, the publisher and editor of antisemitic newspaper Staatsbürgerzeitung, were convicted of libel against the government.
 Pastor Krösell, who lectured in Konitz on Jewish immorality, was forced to withdraw from the ministry.
-Despite this, anti-Semitic sentiment remained popular, and Bruhn, Bötticher and Krösell were elected to the Reichstag in 1903.
+Despite this, antisemitic sentiment remained popular, and Bruhn, Bötticher and Krösell were elected to the Reichstag in 1903.